microsoft/react-native-windows-samples/docs/native-modules.md

 The `[ReactMethod]` attribute is how you define methods.
 In `FancyMath` we have one method, `add`, which takes two doubles and returns their sum.
 As before, you can optionally customize the name like this: `[ReactMethod("add")]`.

 The `[ReactEvent]` attribute is how you define events.
-In `FancyMath` we have one event, `AddEvent`, which uses the `ReactEvent<double>` delegate, where the double represents the type of the event data.
+In `FancyMath` we have one event, `AddEvent`, which uses the `Action<double>` delegate, where the double represents the type of the event data.
 Now whenever we invoke the `AddEvent` delegate in our native code (as we do above), an event named `"AddEvent"` will be raised in JavaScript.
 As before, you could have optionally customized the name in JS like this: `[ReactEvent("addEvent")]`.

 ### 2. Registering your Native Module